A Chance to Extend Putnam Park

 • Native grasslands;

-• Preservation of breeding, foraging and estivation habitat for the California red-legged frog.
+• Restoration of breeding, foraging and estivation habitat for the California red-legged frog.

 Small red wooden barn surrounded by lush green grass blowing in the wind, hills, trees, and a wire and wooden fence in the foreground.